Cysticercosis: Neurocysticercosis

 The diagnosis of neurocysticercosis is mainly clinical, based on a compatible presentation of symptoms and findings of imaging studies.

 Imaging

 Neuroimaging with CT or MRI is the most useful method of diagnosis.
-CT scan shows both calcified and uncalcified cysts, as well as distinguishing active and inactive cysts.
-Cystic lesions can show ring enhancement and focal enhancing lesions.
-Some cystic lesions, especially the ones in ventricles and subarachnoid space may not be visible on CT scan, since the cyst fluid is isodense with cerebrospinal fluid (CSF).
+A CT scan shows both calcified and uncalcified cysts, as well as distinguishing active and inactive cysts.
+Cystic lesions can show ring enhancement and focal-enhancing lesions.
+Some cystic lesions, especially the ones in ventricles and subarachnoid space may not be visible on a CT scan, since the cyst fluid is isodense with cerebrospinal fluid (CSF).
 Thus diagnosis of extraparenchymal cysts usually relies on signs like hydrocephalus or enhanced basilar meninges.
-In such cases CT scan with intraventricular contrast or MRI can be used.
-MRI is more sensitive in detection of intraventricular cysts.
+A CT scan with intraventricular contrast or MRI can be used.
+MRI is more sensitive in the detection of intraventricular cysts.

 CSF

 CSF findings include pleocytosis, elevated protein levels and depressed glucose levels; but these may not be always present.

 Prevention

-Cysticercosis is considered as “tools-ready disease” according to WHO.
+Cysticercosis is considered a "tools-ready disease" according to WHO.
 International Task Force for Disease Eradication in 1992 reported that cysticercosis is potentially eradicable.
 It is feasible because there are no animal reservoirs besides humans and pigs.
 The only source of Taenia solium infection for pigs is from humans, a definite host.
 Theoretically, breaking the life cycle seems easy by doing intervention strategies from various stages in the life cycle.